Death of Maggie/Sunflower Dream No. 1, 1958, Oil on Masonite, 32” x 48"

 The Dusti Bongé Art Foundation

 Welcome to the official website of the Dusti Bongé Art Foundation.
-This site offers a wide range of information on the art and life of the outstanding Southern Abstract Expressionist artist Dusti Bongé.
+This site offers a wide range of information on the art and life of the outstanding Modernist artist Dusti Bongé.

 OUR MISSION: